 The environmental and health benefits of a strong tree canopy are profound.
-Trees produce oxygen, prevents soil erosion, and reduces the overall concentration of greenhouse gases in the atmosphere.
-Access to trees, green spaces, and parks promotes greater physical activity and social interaction, and reduces stress, while improving the quality of life in our cities and towns.
+Trees produce oxygen, prevent soil erosion, and reduce the overall concentration of greenhouse gases in the atmosphere.
+Access to trees, green spaces, and parks promotes greater physical activity and social interaction, and reduces stress, while improving the quality-of-life in cities and towns.

-The topic of trees was the third most popular comment in the parks and recreation category of the online survey.
-The tree canopy within the plan area covers 15% and is slightly higher than the Denver average of 13%.
-It is concentrated within the campus, especially parallel to the existing irrigation ditch running northwest to southeast through the site.
+The topic of trees was the third most popular comment in the parks and recreation category of the first online survey.
+The tree canopy within the plan area is 15% and is slightly higher than the Denver average of 13%.
+Trees are concentrated within the campus, especially parallel to the existing irrigation ditch running northwest to southeast through the site.
 There is also a concentrated tree canopy throughout the open space corridor extending from the center of the campus southwest to Lowell Boulevard.
 Tree canopy coverage is also very strong along many residential streets in the Dartmouth Heights, Sharon Park/South Mar Lee and parts of the College View - South Platte Neighborhoods.
-It is notably missing along some of the major street networks including South Irving Street, Amherst Avenue and the Federal Boulevard corridor.
-There are also large areas with minimal tree coverage on the campus and south of the campus near the Denver School of Science and Technology (DSST) and within the existing adjacent multi-family uses to the south.
-These areas with minimal tree canopy coverage are areas where the development pattern includes larger building footprints and more surface parking lots.
+However, there are no street trees along some of the major streets, including South Irving Street, Amherst Avenue and the Federal Boulevard corridor.
+There are also large areas with minimal tree coverage on the campus and south of the campus near the Denver School of Science and Technology (DSST) and within the existing adjacent multi-unit dwellings to the south.
+This areas, where development patterns include larger building footprints and more surface parking lots tend to have minimal tree canopy coverage.